menu

 Medical School: Medical College of Wisconsin

 Sean grew up in the Milwaukee area and stayed in the Midwest for most of his training, including undergraduate at the University of Michigan, medical school at Medical College of Wisconsin, and residency at the University of Chicago.
 He majored in Ecology & Evolutionary Biology at Michigan, where his interest in host/pathogen relationships started.
 He researched viral oncogenesis under Dr. Vera Tarakanova at MCW and HIV diagnostic disparities at UChicago with Dr. Moira McNulty.
 His career goals are to balance ID clinical care with research in clinical microbiome science.
-Outside of medicine, Sean plays basketball and baseball (his #6 retired by the Windy City Red Sox).
+Outside of medicine, Sean plays basketball and baseball (his #6 was retired by the Windy City Red Sox).

 Seth Judson, MD